What to Expect After Your C Section

 What happens with my dressing?

-You dressing helps to protect the healing environment of your wound so don’t be tempted to remove it until the day you were advised to.
+Your dressing helps to protect the healing environment of your wound so don’t be tempted to remove it until the day you were advised to.
 Once your dressing has been removed you should be able to clean and dry it as normal and baths or showers are advised daily.
-You can then start using Spritz for Bits on the wound to help keep it clean, prevent infection, soothe irritation and heal, providing it is dry.
+You can then start using Spritz for Bits on the wound to help keep it clean and soothe irritation, providing it is dry.

 Will my stitches need to be removed?